tailcallhq/zio-compose/README.md

 ## Transformations

 Transformations from one type to another are easily possible using the lens API, however it can become a bit verbose and boilerplate sometimes.
 ZIO Compose provides a DSL to simplify transformations.
-Here is an example of converting `User` to `Customer`, we start by by defining the types, schema and it's lens.
+Here is an example of converting `User` to `Customer`, we start by defining the types, schema and it's lens.

 ```scala
 case class Customer(name: String, age: Int, allowed: Boolean)